Simple Steps for Cutting Air Conditioning Costs Down to Size

 Sunlight entering through windows creates heat!
 The California Energy Commission says that this solar gain is responsible for up to 30% of a home’s cooling needs.
 There are simple ways to block sunlight and reduce heat build up.

-• Use window drapes.
+- Use window drapes.
 They block sun and insulate to retain cool air.
 Darker living space is the only downside.
 However, light-colored drapes help brighten things up.
-Note that drapes are more effective than1-800 Anytime Plumbing, heating, air blinds.
+Note that drapes are more effective than blinds.

 Properly managing windows, drapes and shades throughout the day can make as much difference as more expensive things such as additional insulation.